pulp/pulp_installer/roles/pulp3-postgresql/README.md

 * `pulp_postgresql_call_anxs_postgresql`: Defaults to true.
 Whether to call [anxs.postgresql](https://galaxy.ansible.com/anxs/postgresql).
 * `pulp_database_config`: Defines how Pulp will talk to PostgreSQL.
 Defaults to values for a single-machine Pulp instance.
+See `defaults/main.yml` for specific values and syntax.

 Shared Variables:
 -----------------